CameronZhi95/Squirrel_Tracker/README.md

 # Squirrel Tracker

 # What is it?

-This is a semester project dedicated for IEOR 4501 Tools for Analytics.
-Our team, in this project, made use of Django framework to build a web application for squirrels tracking around Central Park in NYC.
+Squirrel Tracker is a web application which provides the users with the visualized sightings of squirrels found around Central Park at Manhattan, NYC.
+The web applicaiton, based upon Django framework, can import squirrel data and allows users to add, update and delete data.

 # Data Source

+2018 Central Park Squirrel Census

 # Key Features